Fay Vincent

-Francis Thomas Vincent Jr. (born May 29, 1938), known as Fay Vincent, is a former entertainment lawyer, securities regulator, and sports executive who served as the eighth Commissioner of Major League Baseball from September 13, 1989 to September 7, 1992.
+Francis Thomas "Fay" Vincent Jr. (May 29, 1938 – February 1, 2025) was an American entertainment lawyer, securities regulator, and sports executive who served as the eighth commissioner of baseball from September 13, 1989, to September 7, 1992.

-Early life and career
+Early life and education

-Vincent was born on May 29, 1938 in Waterbury, Connecticut, the son of Alice (née Lynch), a teacher, and Francis Thomas Vincent, a telephone company employee and sports official.
-He is a graduate of The Hotchkiss School.
+Vincent was born on May 29, 1938, in Waterbury, Connecticut, the son of Alice (née Lynch), a teacher, and Francis Thomas Vincent, a telephone company employee and sports official.
+He was a graduate of the Hotchkiss School.

 He attended Williams College, where a near-fatal accident left him with a crushed spine and paralyzed legs.
-He had been locked inside his dorm room as a prank; climbing onto the roof to escape he slipped off a four-story ledge.
+He had been locked inside his dorm room as a prank; while climbing onto the roof to escape he slipped off a four-story ledge.
 Surgery and three months in traction followed.
-He overcame an initial diagnosis he would never walk again, but his leg never fully recovered and he has since relied on a cane.
+Doctors said that he would never walk again and his leg never fully recovered, however he was able to walk relying on a cane for the rest of his life.

 He received a B.A. degree from Williams (class of 1960) with honors and a J.D. degree from Yale Law School (class of 1963).
-He went on to become a partner in the Washington, D.C. law firm of Caplin & Drysdale.
+He went on to become a partner in the Washington, D.C., law firm of Caplin & Drysdale.
 He also served as Associate Director of the Division of Corporation Finance of the U.S. Securities and Exchange Commission (SEC).
 Beginning in 1978 he became the chairman of Columbia Pictures, and senior vice president of Coca-Cola when it purchased Columbia in March 1982.
 In April 1986 he was promoted to Executive Vice President.
+During his nine years as chief executive officer with Columbia, the film studio produced financially successful movies such as Kramer vs. Kramer and Tootsie and box-office bombs like Ishtar.